lexisother/frenyard/README.md

 Measurements specified by Material Design are used for consistency with the CCDirectLink website under the understanding that these measurements are part of a design language.
 No code from other Material Design implementations is used, in favour of a ninepatch-based approach with code where necessary to implement transitions and other animated features.

 For other dependencies, please see the bindata/credits.txt file.
+-->

+# Frenyard

+A GUI library for Golang originally built for CCUpdaterUI (a mod manager for CrossCode), and now separated out into a separate repo.